Qualification: BA (Hons)

 • Theatre studies

-• Collaborative large-scale ensemble performance in a traditional theatre setting
+• Collaborative large-scale ensemble performance in a contemporary theatre setting

 • Professional development